jonschlinkert/sublime-markdown-extended/README.md

 **NOTE**: If anyone knows how to _force_ Sublime Text 3 to always use this as the default over the built-in highlighting for markdown, please let me know so I can do it (and add it to the readme :-)

+**Handlebars version**

+Included in this package is a file named `Markdown Extended.tmLanguage-handlebars`, which provides additional syntax highlighting for Handlebars syntax inside markdown files.

+If you use [assemble](http://assemble.io) for generating documentation, sites or components, then activate the Handlebars version instead.
+To do so, first delete `Markdown Extended.tmLanguage`, then renamed the extension of `Markdown Extended.tmLanguage-handlebars` to just `.tmLanguage`.

 ## Features:
 * Support for [YAML Front Matter](http://assemble.io/docs/YAML-front-matter.html)